-W HAKAFOS - BOTH EVENINGS
+HAKAFOS - BOTH EVENINGS

 The Frierdiker Rebbe - citing the Rebbe Rashab - states: "The forty-eight hours of Shmini Atzeres and Simchas Torah should be dearly cherished.
-At each moment, it is possible to draw buckets and barrels of treasures, both material all this is and spiritual, and accomplished by dancing."
+At each moment, it is possible to draw buckets and barrels of treasures, both material and spiritual, and all this is accomplished by dancing."
 The joy of Simchas Torah is even more pronounced than that of Simchas Beis Hashoeva or Yom Tov in general.